 - For nine-month-olds: As the baby grows, you may leave the skin on and give one-inch-sized, raw tomato pieces as finger foods to your baby.
 You can provide quartered pieces of cherry or grape tomatoes to your baby after removing any seeds.
 Most babies by nine months of age can nibble on tomato slices comfortably.
 However, if you feel the tomato’s skin is still bothering your baby, you can remove it or serve peeled, cooked tomatoes.

 - For 12-month-olds: Most 12-month-old babies have a refined pincer grasp and can pick small tomato pieces using a fork.
 You can provide slightly thick yet small, raw tomato pieces to the baby for self-feeding.
 Since babies now have teeth, they may most likely have no issues with the tomato skin.
 Cherry or grape tomatoes still need to be quartered as they remain a choking hazard for babies under four years of age (12).
+The American Academy of Pediatrics (AAP) notes that over 50% of choking incidents in children are caused by food, underscoring the significance of serving food in age-appropriate sizes and forms to babies and toddlers.

 Precautions To Take While Feeding Tomatoes To Babies